project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

 <br>d) <b>Grade </b>
 <br>e) <b>Concepts </b>
 <br>3.
 Use the <b>My Questions</b> slider to enable you to search for questions you have uploaded.
 To search for questions available on the portal, disable this option
 <br>4.
-The search results are displayed in the bottom left pane
+The search results are displaed in the left pane
 <br>5.
 The selected question can be previewed in the right pane
 <br>6.
 Select questions from the results displayed by marking the checkbox
 <br>7.
 Click <b>Create Question</b> to create your own question.
 Click <b>Create Question</b> to know more.